Andruino project presentation

 Since that Arduino is an open-source electronics prototyping platform, this project born as flexible idea and can be used as starting point for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments in home automation context.

-I’m continuing the development on both devices (iPhone and Arduino) because my idea is to improve the system adding new features, new type of sensor libraries and simplify some procedures (like ddns usage).
+I’m continuing the development on both devices (iPhone and Arduino) because my idea is to improve the system adding new features, new type of sensor libraries and simplify some procedures.

 You can contact me to talk about new features and new ideas!